vmware-tanzu/velero/site/docs/master/code-standards.md

 Might need to run `make update` to update the imports.

+## Kubernetes Labels

+When generating label values, be sure to pass them through the `label.GetValidName()` helper function.

+This will help ensure that the values are the proper length and format to be stored and queried.

+In general, UIDs are safe to persist as label values.

+This function is not relevant to annotation values, which do not have restrictions.

 ## DCO Sign off

 All authors to the project retain copyright to their work.
 However, to ensure